OntZ/sofar-test/README.md

 `yarn start`

-The app will run on localhost:3000
+The app will run on `localhost:3000`.

+For unit tests please run

+`yarn test`

 ## Alternatively [see it working here](https://ontz.github.io)
 Please could you allow origin * on your staging API (CORS) for a while if you want to see it live.
 Otherwise it should just work from localhost.
 Please feel free to get in touch for any clarifications.